The Melbourne Cup is Australia’s most famous annual thoroughbred horse race.

 In 2015, Michelle Payne (pictured below) became the first female jockey to win the Melbourne Cup on rank outsider Prince of Penzance, a six-year-old gelding.

-Last year, Craig Williams won his first Melbourne Cup on the Danny O’Brien-trained Vow And Declare.
+In 2019, Craig Williams won his first Melbourne Cup on the Danny O’Brien-trained Vow And Declare.

 Melbourne Cup - Betting Tips